How To Build A Video Ad Campaign For Instagram

 One of the nice things about video ads is that you can use as much text as you want INSIDE the video.
-However, for the thumbnail Facebook still prefers not too much text.
-If the text takes up more than 20% of the thumbnail they may give you a warning that it will get less impressions, but it will still run.
+However, for the thumbnail, Facebook still prefers not too much text.
+If the text takes up more than 20% of the thumbnail they may give you a warning that it will get fewer impressions, but it will still run.

 If you’re not currently active on Instagram, you can simply link the ads to your Facebook Page.
 If you are, then you can connect your Instagram account.
 The latter gives you the benefit of being able to respond to comments on your ad directly from your Instagram profile.